Note

 Items marked (preview) in this article are currently in public preview.
 This preview is provided without a service-level agreement, and we don't recommend it for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see Supplemental Terms of Use for Microsoft Azure Previews.

-To thoroughly assess the performance of your generative AI application when applied to a substantial dataset, you can evaluate a Generative AI application in your development environment with the Azure AI evaluation SDK.
-Given either a test dataset or a target, your generative AI application generations are quantitatively measured with both mathematical based metrics and AI-assisted quality and safety evaluators.
+If you want to thoroughly assess the performance of your generative AI application when you apply it to a substantial dataset, you can evaluate it in your development environment with the Azure AI Evaluation SDK.
+When you provide either a test dataset or a target, your generative AI application outputs are quantitatively measured with both mathematical-based metrics and AI-assisted quality and safety evaluators.
 Built-in or custom evaluators can provide you with comprehensive insights into the application's capabilities and limitations.

-In this article, you learn how to run evaluators on a single row of data, a larger test dataset on an application target with built-in evaluators using the Azure AI evaluation SDK locally, then track the results and evaluation logs in Azure AI project.
+In this article, you learn how to run evaluators on a single row of data and a larger test dataset on an application target.
+You use built-in evaluators that use the Azure AI Evaluation SDK locally.
+Then, you learn to track the results and evaluation logs in an Azure AI project.

-First install the evaluators package from Azure AI evaluation SDK:
+First install the evaluators package from the Azure AI Evaluation SDK:

 pip install azure-ai-evaluation